-Roles and resp oonsibilities in relation to glove use All health care • Apply the principles of standard precautions to ensure patient and health care worker staff providing safety. direct care • Help all colleagues working in their practice setting adhere to appropriate glove use (this may form part of glove use assurance monitoring and feedback).
-Choose the correct gloves for the task Use hand creams as instructed. • Explain the reasons for, and importance of appropriate glove use to colleagues, including patients and visitors if asked/required. • Report any issues related to inappropriate glove use including incidents, lack of supplies and lack of knowledge so that future training and education can be targeted and effective. • Consider own role in appropriate glove use and hand hygiene and role-modelling these aspects of clinical care as part of continuing professional development/performance reviews. • Reporting any personal ill health issues relating to skin or respiratory system that may be related to glove use. • Comply with local occupational health surveillance requirements, including visual checks of your skin. • Report concerns regarding glove leakage or tearing to manager, local procurement team (if available) and infection prevention control (IPC) adviser.
-Managers • Ensure that all staff are offered and receive instruction/education on the use of gloves and hand hygiene. • Undertake risk assessments to ensure the correct standard of glove is available for staff, and liaise with local infection prevention and control teams, and occupational health and safety staff as required. • Ensure and monitor the availability of gloves to attain the recommended indications. • Support staff to understand and improve their practices following failures to adhere to the indications described, or incidents. • Ensure staff participate in any health surveillance programmes. • Provide support to staff with any skin or respiratory issues in relation to work activity.
-Ensure the provision of hand creams at all times.
-Infection Provide specialist advice for staff and management. prevention and control staff • Act as a resource for guidance and support when advice on glove use and hand hygiene is required. • Work collaboratively with occupational health staff to provide advice on individual risk assessments for glove use and purchasing decisions. • Contribute to reports for senior management on glove use, including patient and health care worker safety.
-Occupational • Provide advice on safe glove selection and risk assessment on latex glove use. health staff Introduce and facilitate health surveillance programmes.
+Roles and responsibilities in relation to glove use All health care staff providing direct care Apply the principles of standard precautions to ensure patient and health care worker safety.
+Help all colleagues working in their practice setting adhere to appropriate glove use (this may form part of glove use assurance monitoring and feedback).
+Choose the correct gloves for the task Use hand moisturing creams containing emollients.
+Explain the reasons for, and importance of appropriate glove use to colleagues, including patients and visitors if asked/required.
+Report any issues related to inappropriate glove use including incidents, lack of supplies and lack of knowledge so that future training and education can be targeted and effective.
+Consider own role in appropriate glove use and hand hygiene and role-modelling these aspects of clinical care as part of continuing professional development/performance reviews.
+Reporting any personal ill health issues relating to skin or respiratory system that may be related to glove use.
+Comply with local occupational health surveillance requirements, including visual checks of your skin.
+Report concerns regarding glove leakage or tearing to manager, local procurement team (if available) and infection prevention control (IPC) adviser.
+Employers/ managers Ensure that all staff are offered and receive instruction/education on the use of gloves and hand hygiene.
+Undertake a risk assessment in line with COSHH regulations to ensure the correct standard of glove is available for staff, and liaise with local infection prevention and control teams, and occupational health and safety staff as required.
+Ensure and monitor the availability of gloves to attain the recommended indications.
+Support staff to understand and improve their practices following failures to adhere to the indications described, or incidents.
+Ensure staff participate in any health surveillance programmes.
+Provide support to staff with any skin or respiratory issues in relation to work activity.
+Ensure the provision of hand moisturising creams containing emollients at all times.
+Infection prevention and control staff Provide specialist advice for staff and management.
+Act as a resource for guidance and support when advice on glove use and hand hygiene is required.
+Work collaboratively with occupational health staff to provide advice on individual risk assessments for glove use and purchasing decisions.
+Contribute to reports for senior management on glove use, including patient and health care worker safety.
+Occupational health staff Provide advice on safe glove selection and risk assessment on latex glove use.
+Introduce and facilitate health surveillance programmes.
 Provide guidance on hand care.
-Work collaboratively with infection prevention and control, management and procurement staff. • Report dermatitis rates to relevant governance committees e.g. health and safety committee.
-Health Encourage employees to follow local policies on glove use. and safety • Ensure that you are consulted on risk assessments and glove selection. representatives or staff • Raise any concerns on glove use and PPE to managers or via local risk register.
+Work collaboratively with infection prevention and control, management and procurement staff.
+Report dermatitis rates to relevant governance committees e.g. health and safety committee.
+Health and safety representatives or staff Encourage employees to follow local policies on glove use.
+Ensure that you are consulted on risk assessments and glove selection.
+Raise any concerns on glove use and PPE to managers or via local risk register.
 Liaise with local infection prevention and occupational health staff as required.
-Procurement • Work collaboratively with occupational health, procurement teams, users and infection staff prevention teams on purchasing decisions and product reviews.
+Procurement staff Work collaboratively with occupational health, procurement teams, users and infection prevention teams on purchasing decisions and product reviews.
 Liaise with national or local suppliers regarding product selection and pricing.
 Respond to any concerns on behalf of the organisation regarding glove quality and safety eg MHRA (Medicines and Healthcare products Regulatory Agency) notifications.